YourEpicness/micro-ticketing/README.md

     })
     ```
 - Angle brackets are generic syntax for typescript which allows for assigning types in a class and stuff

+Classes
+- static methods are methods accessible without having to create an instance of the class

+Password Hashing/ Auth Service
+- passwords SHOULD NOT be stored in plain text in the database
+- We have to hash the password somehow and store into the database
+- libraries such as crypto provide useful ways to hash passwords and other things.
+- Downside is that crypto is a callback library which is synchronous, so we need to use a library such as promisify to convert it into a Promise which is asynchronous to be used in the appplication

+## Authentication Strategies
+Note: sync request refers to directly talking to another service

+Approaches to handling authentication
+1. Individual services rely on some central auth service.
+We have cookie, JWT, etc and send to the auth service.
+Auth service would contain logic to decide if user us authenticated.
+   - Downside is that since its synchronous, if the auth service connection goes down, the whole applicaiton goes down.
+This option promotes tight coupling.
+   1.1.
+Individual services use auth service as a gateway/proxy.
+Same problems still apply.
+2. Individual services know how to authenticate a user.
+Ex: if there is a request to purchase a ticket, the order service would have the logic available to determine whether the user is authenticated or not.
+This causes duplication of auth logic which could also be used in a shared library for other services.
+   - Upside: not relying on auth service.
+Auth service could fail and logic for the order service would still work
+   - Downside: Updating user permissions won't work because the service is decoupled.
+Any requests that would require some information from the database won't work since auth logic is already inside the service